 When paperless validation systems were introduced into the industry, they provided standard document management and electronic execution capabilities.
 These basic functions enabled companies to electronically review, approve and execute validation lifecycle documentation, including protocols.
-Absent from these early systems were full automation, workflows and integration with change management.
+Absent from these early systems were full automation, workflows, and integration with change management.
+This is quickly changing.

 Templates for various document deliverables to help enforce compliance